alruban/react-translate-json/README.md

 import React from 'react';
 import ReactDOM from 'react-dom';
-// Import the TranslateProvider function to provide the service with your settings import { TranslateProvider } from 'react-translate-json';
+// Import the TranslateProvider function to provide the service with your settings import { TranslateProvider } from '@rubancorp/react-translate-json';
 import App from './App';

 const translationOptions = {